tjd1234/cmpt225summer2023/assignments/a2/README.md

 ## Designing the Undo Stack

-As mentioned above, you must implement `undo()` using at least one *private stack* implemented as a singly-linked list inside the `Stringlist` class.
+As mentioned above, you must implement `undo()` using at least one *private stack* implemented as a linked list inside the `Stringlist` class.
 You can modify `Stringlist` only as described at the start of this assignment.

 One idea for how undo can work is that every time `Stringlist` is modified by one of its methods, it *pushes* the *inverse* operation on the top of an undo